Introduction :

 Why: protects credentials in LSASS memory against Mimikatz, NTLM hash theft.

-How to activation via GPO Computer Configuration > Administrative Templates > System > Device Guard > Turn On Virtualization Based Security
+How to activation via GPO Computer Configuration > Administrative Templates > System > Device Guard > Turn On Virtualization Based Security.

 Prerequisites: TPM 2.0, UEFI, CPU with virtualization (VT-x/AMD-V).
 Not compatible with older VMs.